-The SWa interface between the non-3GPP WLAN access and the NSWOF shall use the same stage 3 protocol definition as for the SWa interface in EPS, with the following modifications:
+The SWa' interface between the non-3GPP WLAN access and the NSWOF shall use the same stage 3 protocol definition as for the SWa interface in EPS, with the following modifications:

-- SWa Authentication and Authorization procedure:
+- SWa' Authentication and Authorization procedure:

-- The User Identity IE in the SWa Authentication and Authorization Request and in the SWa Authentication and Authorization Response shall contain the SUCI in NAI form as defined in clause 28.7.3 of 3GPP TS 23.003 [14].
-In NSWO roaming scenario with a 3GPP AAA Proxy in the VPLMN (see clause 4.2.15 of 3GPP TS 23.501 [59]), the SUCI in NAI form shall be decorated as defined in clause 28.7.9 of 3GPP TS 23.003 [14] to enable the routing of SWa signalling towards the 3GPP AAA Proxy in the VPLMN.
+- The User Identity IE in the SWa' Authentication and Authorization Request and in the SWa' Authentication and Authorization Response shall contain the SUCI in NAI form as defined in clause 28.7.3 of 3GPP TS 23.003 [14].
+In NSWO roaming scenario with a 3GPP AAA Proxy in the VPLMN (see clause 4.2.15 of 3GPP TS 23.501 [59]), the SUCI in NAI form shall be decorated as defined in clause 28.7.9 of 3GPP TS 23.003 [14] to enable the routing of SWa' signalling towards the 3GPP AAA Proxy in the VPLMN selected by the UE.